hgdeoro/suspenso/README.md

 ## UI

 Not defined yet.
 Probably some web server running on the Raspberry Pi to show the information received?
 This would be simple to implement.
+A laptop can be connected con the wifi network and access some http service running in the Raspberry Pi.

 ## Protection of Arduino